ewolf/spiderpup/README.md

 # spiderpup project

-server that transforms YAML into reactive html
+server that renders YAML as reactive, componentized html

 ## description

+Write YAML files, place them in the directory path corresponding to a url path.
+Start the spiderpup server, giving it the directory to use.
+Spiderpup now automaticaly serves the html and javascript described in the YAML files.

 ## tutorial

 See https://github.com/ewolf/spiderpup/blob/main/doc/learning_spiderpup.md

-**Spoiler** : the following YAML file translates into a page with a reactive button
+**Spoiler** : the following YAML file translates into a page with a reactive button that shows how many times it is clicked.

 ```
 ---
 html: